SheidaRa/Rate-This-Rental/README.md

     # visit localhost:3001 on browser
     ```
 ### Developer notes
 - There is stills some race conditions error in rendering the app.
-Try reload the page if encounter such errors.
+Try reload the page if encounter such errors or wait for the page to reload itself.
 - Please confirm the email in your inbox after you sign up to make your account work
 - The search bar is slow, please be patient.